bastifpv/KeyMaster/readme.md

 # KeyMaster
-This is a simple 3x3 macropad with a rotary encoder based on the rp2040 Raspberry Pi Pico.
+This is a simple 3x3 macro pad with a rotary encoder based on the RP2040 Raspberry Pi Pico.
-You can use VIA if you flash the VIA keymap.
+You have 9 full programmable buttons and a jog wheel with an extra button.
+To program your key codes, you can use [VIA](https://www.caniusevia.com/).

 - [Hardware:](#hardware)
 - [Build your own](#build-your-own)